João Jaquité

-João Lamine Jaquité (born 22 February 1996) is a Bissau-Guinean professional footballer who plays as a midfielder.
+João Lamine Jaquité (born 22 February 1996) is a Bissau-Guinean professional footballer who plays as a midfielder for Luxembourg Division of Honour club Bettembourg.

 Club career

 Tondela

 Born in Bissau, Jaquité started playing organised football in Portugal, with amateurs União Atlético Povoense.
 On 8 July 2015, C.D.
 Tondela announced his promotion to the senior team, recently promoted to the Primeira Liga.

 Jaquité appeared in his first match as a professional on 20 December 2015, starting and playing 52 minutes in a 1–3 home loss against Vitória F.C. in the top division.
 In the 2017–18 season, he was loaned to third tier club Lusitano FCV.

-Jaquité scored his first goal in the Portuguese top flight on 21 February 2021, in a 4–2 defeat at S.C.
+Jaquité scored his only goal in the Portuguese top flight on 21 February 2021, in a 4–2 defeat at S.C.
 Braga.

 Vilafranquense

 On 20 August 2021, Jaquité signed with U.D.
 Vilafranquense of the Liga Portugal 2.
 He totalled 16 appearances during his spell.

 Later career

-In the following seasons, Jaquité represented Hapoel Nof HaGalil FC (Israeli Liga Leumit) and CSM Ceahlăul Piatra Neamț (Romanian Liga II).
+In the following seasons, Jaquité represented Hapoel Nof HaGalil FC (Israeli Liga Leumit), CSM Ceahlăul Piatra Neamț (Romanian Liga II) and CS Sanem and SC Bettembourg in Luxembourg (the latter from the Division of Honour).